Welcome to today's edition of the Rush 24-7 podcast.

 I had a whole lot of sound on Friday, I just didn't get to.

-And it was not by design, it's just go with the flow here.
+It's just go with the flow here.

-And again, it kind of ticks me off at myself that I didn't use the stuff on Friday.
+And it kind of ticks me off at myself that I didn't use the stuff on Friday.

 It has forever been changed.